-Over three months, Zisa contributed to the deco-cx/deco repository by building features that enhanced cache reliability and Git integration.
-Zisa introduced a configurable Redis cache TTL, replacing dynamic expiration logic with a centralized environment variable to standardize cache behavior across deployments.
-To further improve reliability, Zisa implemented Redis command timeouts and comprehensive tests, reducing tail latency and production risk.
-In addition, Zisa added Git submodule support to core Git operations, streamlining workflows for complex repositories and accelerating user onboarding.
-These solutions were developed using TypeScript, Deno, and Redis, demonstrating depth in backend and full stack development with a focus on maintainability.
+Over a three-month period, this developer enhanced the deco-cx/deco repository by focusing on backend reliability and operational consistency.
+They introduced a configurable Redis cache TTL using TypeScript and Redis, replacing dynamic expiration logic with a centralized environment variable to standardize cache behavior across deployments.
+To further improve cache robustness, they implemented Redis command timeouts and comprehensive tests in Deno, reducing latency and production risk.
+Additionally, they expanded Git integration by adding submodule support to core Git operations, streamlining workflows for complex repositories.
+Their work emphasized maintainability and predictability, leveraging backend development, caching strategies, and full stack expertise throughout.

 February 2025 — deco-cx/deco: - Implemented Git submodule support in core Git operations, and released Version 1.110.0 to customers.
 This month focused on stability and enabling submodule-heavy workflows, reducing manual maintenance for complex repositories and accelerating time-to-value for users.